Cricut Maker comes pre-calibrated for Rotary Blade, so you’re ready to cut fabric right out of the box!

 To get optimal cut performance, sizing, and alignment, you should perform the Rotary blade calibration every time you change your Rotary blade.

-Note: Rotary Blade calibration is available only for Cricut Maker machine and can be done only using a Windows/Mac computer at this time.
+Note: Rotary Blade calibration is available only for Cricut Maker machines and must be completed using a Windows/Mac computer.

-- Select your machine from the drop-down menu (it may automatically populate in this field; double-check to be sure the correct machine is showing).
+- Select your machine from the drop-down menu.
+It may automatically populate in this field but check to be sure the correct machine is showing.
 Load the mat and paper into the machine.

-- Press the flashing "Go" button to begin the calibration.
+- Press the flashing Go button to begin calibration.

 - Select the corresponding number from the drop-down menu for the set of lines that overlap the most.

-- Your calibration is complete.
-You may close the window to return to the Canvas screen and continue with your project.
+- Calibration is complete!
+Close the window to return to the Canvas and continue with your project.